Supernova (Aespa song)

-"Supernova" is a song recorded by South Korean girl group Aespa for their first studio album Armageddon.
+"Supernova" is a song recorded by South Korean girl group Aespa for their first studio album, Armageddon.
 It was released by SM Entertainment on May 13, 2024, as the lead single from the album.
-Written by Kenzie and composed by her alongside Paris Alexa and Dem Jointz, it is a dance and hyperpop song that incorporates hip-hop and EDM with lyrics comparing Aespa's expanded world view to a supernova.
+Written by Kenzie, who composed the song alongside Paris Alexa and Dem Jointz, it is a dance and hyperpop song that incorporates hip-hop and EDM with lyrics comparing Aespa's expanded world view to a supernova.

 The song experienced huge commercial success in South Korea, scoring a perfect all-kill and becoming the group's first song to top the Circle Digital Chart.
 It remained at number one for eleven non-consecutive weeks and became the best-performing single of the year.
 "Supernova" also topped charts in Hong Kong and entered the top ten in Egypt, Indonesia, Malaysia, Singapore, and Taiwan.
 It peaked at number 17 on the Billboard Global 200 and number six on the Global Excl.
 US, becoming their first top-ten hit on the latter chart.
 It received numerous accolades at year-end award ceremonies, including Song of the Year at the 2024 Korea Grand Music Awards, 2024 MAMA Awards, 2024 Melon Music Awards, 39th Golden Disc Awards and 22nd Korean Music Awards.